TremeschinArchive/ModularMusicVisualizer/README.md

 # Idea

-I am a Free and Open Source music producer hobbyist that also happens to be a code hobbyist and at some point it's inevitable I'd be releasing my tracks to the internet and create some project to make the world a better place.
+I am a Free and Open Source music producer and code hobbyist and at some point it's inevitable I'd be releasing my tracks to the internet and create some project to make the music industry less harsh and more accessible.

-The problem is, I don't want to release a video of the track on a platform with a static image or just recording the screen nor pay for some software to generate an "music visualization" for me without much control of it.
+The problem is, I don't want to release a music video on a platform with a static image or just recording the screen, nor pay for some software to generate an "music visualization" for me without much control of it.

-So I searched up for a free (as in freedom and price) tool that does exactly that, they do exist but aren't as good as they could be, most of the time a bit basic..
+So I searched up for a free (as in freedom and price) tool that does exactly that, they do exist but aren't as good as they could be, most of the time a bit basic.

-Then I just got into this opportunity on making a suckless (as in quality not minimalism I see you lol) music visualization tool with the programming languages and tools I love and care.
+Then I just got into this opportunity on making a suckless (not suckless.org lol) music visualization tool with the programming languages and tools I love and care.

-I also gently ask you to read about the [Free Software Definition / Philosophy](https://www.gnu.org/philosophy/free-sw.html) and join us!! :)
+I also invite you to read about the [Free Software Definition / Philosophy](https://www.gnu.org/philosophy/free-sw.html) and join us on this amazing community!! :)

 <hr>